OnePlus: Partnership with Hasselblad

 On 8 March 2021, OnePlus announced a $150 million deal with Hasselblad to develop camera technology for OnePlus, which also included the new OnePlus 9 series phones that had improved color processing and computational photography developed in partnership with Hasselblad.
+With the launch of OnePlus 15, the partnership with Hasselblad ended.

 Criticism and controversies

 "Ladies First" controversy

 For the launch of the OnePlus One in 2014, OnePlus hosted a contest to give invites—which were hard to come by at the time—to their female forum members.
 Users were asked to post a photo of themselves with the OnePlus logo; images would be shared in the forum and could be "liked" by other forum members.
 This received major backlash for objectifying and degrading women, resulting in the contest being pulled within hours.

 Micromax antitrust lawsuit

 On 16 December 2014, the Supreme Court of India and the Delhi High Court banned the import and sale of OnePlus One phones following a lawsuit by Micromax Informatics alleging it had exclusivity for shipping phones with Cyanogen OS software in India.

 On 21 December 2014, the ban was lifted, and the device continued to be shipped with Cyanogen OS.
 The following year a customized version of Android, specially designed by OnePlus and named OxygenOS was released, allowing later OnePlus devices to be sold in India.